kubeflow/community/wg-ml-experience/charter.md

 #### Guiding Principles

-- Synergy among Kubeflow Working Groups: Collaborate with other WG to promote reusability of UI components from other Kubeflow UIs to create a single UX between Jupyter IDE and Kubeflow Central Dashboard;
+- Drive UX Synergy among Kubeflow Working Groups:
+    - Collaborate with other WGs to promote reusability of UI components from other Kubeflow UIs to create a single UX between Jupyter IDE and Kubeflow Central Dashboard;
+    - Collaborate with other WGs to establish Kubeflow UI Design Language, a set of standards to make sure Kubeflow UIs follow the same design language and architecture principles;
-- Collaboration with other open-source IDE projects (like Jupyter and VSCode) to promote the creation and reusability of open standards for AI/ML tools (protocols, communication exchange, file formats, etc.) and plugins.
+- Collaboration with other open-source IDE projects (like Jupyter) to promote the creation and reusability of open standards for AI/ML tools (protocols, communication exchange, file formats, etc.) and plugins.
 The aim of this group is to actively participate in the development of these standards to include Kubeflow in a broader ecosystem or interoperable tools.

 #### Cross-cutting and Externally Facing Processes